bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 Two 6-pin 0.1" (2.54mm) pin headers are provided for connectivity to a standard bread board.
 The board has been physically designed to connect to the top of a bread board in positions 1-6 across the middle.
+In a typical decoder these would be exposed as solder pads for wire connections.

 At the top of the board J3 provides a 5 pin ICSP header.
 It's physical layout has been designed so that a PICKIT4 programmer can be plugged in directly and will be face up at the top of the board.
+In a typical decoder these would be exposed as test points or solder pads to allow the board to be programmed via a pogo pin adapter.

+A USB Micro-B port has been included.
+A typical decoder would not include this port.
+For software development purposes this port is configured as a serial port allowing the use of functions like `printf` or `putc` in the code.
+This allows the programmer to extract more information during the code debugging phase.

 ### Diagnostic LEDs